TheNico14/ESP32-SensorNode/readme.md

 ## Purchase an assembled unit

 Since the production of this board requires relatively advanced soldering techniques and tools, I am considering offering boards already assembled on Tindie.
-I'll provide a link as soon as I'm ready to do so.
+I'll provide updates as soon as I'm ready to do so.